-Being on a vegetarian diet to reduce menopause might help you to control it successfully and have a happier life.
-Menopause is a stage of life that no woman would like to go through, and there is nothing that they can do to reduce it, Right?
+Being on a vegetarian diet to reduce menopause might help you control it successfully and have a happier life.
+Menopause is a stage of life that no woman would like to go through, and there is nothing they can do to reduce it, Right?
 Wrong!
 You have many steps to improve your life.

 A well-chosen vegetarian diet to reduce menopause might help stop it

 A vegetarian diet can help a lot in increasing your energy and reducing your menopause symptoms.
-With a vegetarian diet, you will also experience increased energy and a healthier lifestyle and not to mention the many health conditions you will be able to avoid with a correct diet.
+With a vegetarian diet, you will also experience increased energy and a healthier lifestyle, not to mention the many health conditions you will avoid with a correct diet.
 It also helps men who are experiencing andropause as well.

 You might also like it: How gardening helps you lose weight and live longer